OpenEvalProject/evals/manuscripts/elife-85182/v2/manuscript.md

 Using the function sum of slices, all z-stacked images were projected to 2D and inclusion and its cytoplasmic milieu were segmented and analysed using Lab-custom ImageJ macros and R analytics scripts.

-## Determining inclusion topology and thermodynamics
+### Determining inclusion topology and thermodynamics

 Data was acquired from independent biological replicates of at least two experiments.
 All data, including sample size, mean, standard error of mean, median, standard deviation, tailored to each experiment can be found in Supplementary file 1.
 To assess the shape of liquid inclusions, we used ImageJ plugins to measure a series of parameters with the following formulas: Circularity = 4π × Area/(Perimeter)2 with a value of 1 indicating a perfect circle.
 As the value approaches 0, it indicates an increasingly elongated shape.
 Uses the heading Circ (circularity); Aspect ratio=Major Axis/Minor axis.
 The aspect ratio of the particle’s fitted ellipse.
 Uses the heading AR; Roundness = 4 × Area/(π × (Major axis)2) or the inverse of Aspect Ratio.
 Uses the heading Round; Solidity = Area/Convex Area.
-To determine the total concentration of vRNPs (NP as proxy) transported to the cytoplasm in relation to vRNPs produced in the nucleus (CcytoplasmCnucleus), a sum of slices of z-stacked images were used, otherwise, single plane images were analysed for other parameters.
+To determine the total concentration of vRNPs (NP as proxy) transported to the cytoplasm in relation to vRNPs produced in the nucleus $(\frac{Ccytoplasm}{Cnucleus})$, a sum of slices of z-stacked images were used, otherwise, single plane images were analysed for other parameters.
 We used a custom (Fiji Is Just) ImageJ 2.1.0/1.53p script for image processing using the following pipeline: (1) Segment cell periphery.
 (2) Segment and remove nucleus from the cell to make the cytoplasm.
 (3) From the cytoplasm, segment inclusions.
 (4) Analyse the cytoplasm, nucleus, and inclusions for number and topological shape descriptors.
 (5) Using the appropriate segmented region, measure the MFI (as proxy of concentration) of cell, nucleus, cytoplasm, and cytoplasmic inclusion (see Figure 1B).

 Using the method published by Riback et al., 2020, as template, we determined Cdense as the MFI of the segmented inclusion while Cdilute was extrapolated from remaining cytoplasmic vRNP intensity outside the inclusions.
 We picked the best approach out of three to measure Cdilute.
 (1) Use ROIs from randomly selected cytoplasmic areas lacking inclusions.
 The limitation with this method is that inclusions are highly abundant in the cytoplasm of infected cells and are nearly impossible to manually or automatically draw without selecting regions containing inclusions.
 (2) Use an enlarged ROI band around the inclusions.
 This was easy to automate but limited by the overlap with other ROI bands due to the density of IAV inclusions in the infected cell.
 (3) Use ROI of the entire cytoplasm devoid of viral inclusions.
 This was easy to automate, lacks overlap with other ROIs and serves as the cleanest strategy when compared to strategy 2 (Figure 2—figure supplement 1, Figure 3—figure supplement 1, Figure 4—figure supplement 1A–H).
 We used strategy 3 to determine the Cdilute.

-Partition coefficient (K) and free energy (ΔG) were derived based on Riback et al., 2020, publication; where K = cdensecdilute and ΔG = -RTInK.
+Partition coefficient (K) and free energy (ΔG) were derived based on Riback et al., 2020, publication; where K = $\frac{cdense}{cdilute}$ and ΔG = -RTInK.
 Inclusion saturation concentration (Csat) is the threshold Cdilute where inclusion begins to appear (~6 hpi) and is calculated as the minimum Cdilute in cells with observable viral inclusions.
 The change in free energy was normalised to 3 hpi an infection stage with nuclear vRNP staining lacking cytoplasmic inclusions and was represented as ΔΔG = ΔG – ΔG(3 hpi).

-## Live imaging, photoactivation, photobleaching
+### Live imaging, photoactivation, photobleaching

 All experiments resulted from at least two biological replicates.
 A549 cells were seeded in eight-well glass-bottomed dish (Ibidi) and grown overnight in OptiMEM (37°C, 5% CO2).
 Cells infected with PR8 at an MOI of 10 were transfected simultaneously with 200 ng/µL GFP-NP or cherry-NP plasmid and/or either paCherry-NP or paGFP-NP using lipofectamine LTX .
 Cells were imaged using OptiMEM or Leibovitz medium with a 63× oil immersion Nikon objective (NA = 1.4) on Roper TIRF, AiryScan, or spinning disk confocal (SoRa) microscopes equipped with temperature (37°C) and CO2 (5%) regulated chamber and stage.
 Inclusions at a specified ROI was activated by blue light (405 nm laser) at 100% intensity and imaged at 1 frame/s for 2 min using 488 and 568 nm lasers for GFP and cherry, respectively.
 Photoactivation data were post-processed in FIJI (Image J) using a modified FLAPh algorithm and analysed with a lab-custom R script.
 Model was obtained using single exponential curve fitting. y = (1-a) + ae-kt, a=mobile fraction, K=decay rate constant (per second, s-1), t=time (s).

 For image-based pulse-chase photobleaching, cells were transfected with 250 ng of GFP-NP and immediately superinfected with PR8 at an MOI of 10.
 At 12 hpi, media was substituted for Leibovitz L-15 media to buffer CO2 and data acquisition started on Zeiss AiryScan LSM 980 microscope with a caged incubator to control temperature at 37°C. An ROI inside the inclusion was pulsed with an excitation laser (455 nm) and internal rearrangement of the bleached region was monitored (chase) by live imaging for 120 s.

-## Particle tracking and coarsening assay
+### Particle tracking and coarsening assay

 Coarsening assays were calculated from two biological replicates in which several events were imaged.
 TrackMate plugin ((Fiji Is Just) ImageJ 2.1.0/1.53p, FIJI) was used to track inclusions at a timescale of 1 s/frame in live imaging samples and XY trajectories were subsequently analysed in a custom R (version 4.1.0) script.
 Using (FIJI and R), coarsening assay was analysed from time-lapsed tracking of two inclusions, starting from the point they first touch to the point they relax into a rounded puncta with an aspect ratio (AR) of 1.

-## Solubility proteome profiling
+### Solubility proteome profiling

 Data was acquired from independent biological replicates of at least two experiments.
 A549, GFP-Rab11a-WT, and GFP-Rab11a-DN cells were mock-infected or infected with PR8 virus between 4 and 16 hpi and treated with nucleozin or DMSO.
 Frozen cell pellets containing 1×106 cells were shipped to Proteomics Core Facility at EMBL, Heidelberg, for further sample processing.

 Samples for mass spectrometry analysis were prepared as described (Zhang et al., 2022).
 Briefly, 1×106 cells were resuspended in 100 µL lysis buffer (0.8%(v/v)) NP-40, 1× cOmplete protease inhibitor cocktail (Roche), 1× PhosphoStop (Roche), 1 U/mL RNAsin (Promega), 1.5 mM MgCl2 in PBS (2.67 mM KCl, 1.5 mM KH2PO4, 137 mM NaCl, and 8.1 mM NaH2PO4, pH 7.4).
 The sample aliquot for total proteome was incubated directly with benzonase on ice, while the sample aliquot for the soluble proteome was spun down at 100,000 × g at 4°C for 20 min.
 The supernatant was incubated with benzonase.
 Both total and soluble aliquots were incubated for 10 min with final 1% SDS.
 Protein concentration was determined for the total proteome sample and aliquots equal to 5 µg protein were taken for sample preparation for MS analysis.
 Both soluble and total lysate of each sample was combined in a multiplexing MS experiment.

-## Mass spectrometry sample preparation
+### Mass spectrometry sample preparation

 Sample preparation for mass spectrometric measurements were performed as described in Sridharan et al., 2019; Mateus et al., 2020.

-## Protein digestion and labelling
+### Protein digestion and labelling

 Protein digestion was performed using a modified SP3 protocol (Hughes et al., 2014; Hughes et al., 2019).
 Five µg of proteins (per condition) were diluted to a final volume of 20 µL with 0.5% (v/v) SDS and mixed with a bead slurry (Sera-Mag Speed beads, Thermo Fisher Scientific in ethanol) and incubated on a shaker at RT for 15 min.
 The beads were washed four times with 70% ethanol.
 Proteins on beads were overnight reduced (1.7 mM TECP), alkylated (5 mM chloroacetamide) and digested (0.2 µg trypsin, 0.2 µg LysC) 100 mM HEPES, pH 8.
 On the next day, peptides were eluted from the beads, dried under vacuum, reconstituted in 10 µL of water, and labelled with TMT-16plex reagents for 1 hr at RT.
 The labelling reaction was quenched with 4 µL of 5% (v/v) hydroxylamine and the conditions belonging to a single MS experiment were pooled together.
 The pooled sample was desalted with solid-phase extraction after acidification with 0.1% formic acid.
 The samples were loaded on a Waters OASIS HLB µelution plate (30 µm), washed twice with 0.05% formic acid, and finally eluted in 100 µL of 80% (v/v) acetonitrile containing 0.05% (v/v) formic acid.
 The desalted peptides were dried under vacuum and reconstituted in 20 mM ammonium formate.
 The samples were fractionated using C18-based reversed-phase chromatography running at high pH.
 Mobile phases constituted of 20 mM ammonium formate pH 10 (buffer A) and acetonitrile (buffer B).
 This system was run at 0.1 mL/min on the following gradient: 0% B for 0–2 min, linear increase 0–35% B in 2–60 min, 35–85% B in 60–62 min, maintain at 85% B until 68 min, linear decrease to 0% in 68–70 min, and finally equilibrated the system at 0% B until 85 min.
 Fractions were collected between 2 and 70 min and every 12th fraction was pooled together and vacuum dried.

-## LC-MS-MS measurement
+### LC-MS-MS measurement

 Samples were resuspended in 0.05% formic acid, 4% ACN in LC-MS grade water, and analysed on Q Exactive Plus mass spectrometer (Thermo Fisher Scientific) connected to UltiMate 3000 RSLC nano system (Thermo Fisher Scientific) equipped with a trapping cartridge (Precolumn; C18 PepMap 100, 5 μm, 300 μm ID×5 mm, 100 Å) and an analytical column (Waters nanoEase HSS C18 T3, 75 μm×25 cm, 1.8 μm, 100 Å) for chromatographic separation.
 Mobile phase constituted of 0.1% formic acid in LC-MS grade water (buffer A) and 0.1% formic acid in LC-MS grade acetonitrile (buffer B).
 The peptides were loaded on the trap column (30 μL/min of 0.05% (v/v) trifluoroacetic acid in LC-MS grade water for 3 min) and eluted using a gradient from 2% to 30% (v/v) buffer B over 103 min at 0.3 μL/min (followed by an increase to 40% B, and a final wash to 80% B for 2 min before re-equilibration to initial conditions).
 The outlet of the LC- system was directly fed for MS analysis using a Nanospray-Flex ion source and a Pico-Tip Emitter 360 μm OD×20 μm ID; 10 μm tip (New Objective).
 The mass spectrometer was operated in positive ion mode.
 The spray voltage and capillary temperature was set to 2.2 kV and 275°C, respectively.
 Full-scan MS spectra with a mass range of 375–1200 m/z were acquired in profile mode using a resolution of 70,000 (maximum fill time of 250 ms or a maximum of 3e6 ions (automatic gain control [AGC])).
 Fragmentation was triggered for the top 10 peaks with charge 2–4 on the MS scan (data-dependent acquisition) with a 30 s dynamic exclusion window (normalised collision energy was 30), and MS/MS spectra were acquired in profile mode with a resolution of 35,000 (maximum fill time of 120 ms or an AGC target of 2e5 ions).

-## Protein identification and quantification
+### Protein identification and quantification

 The MS data was processed as described in Sridharan et al., 2019.
 Briefly, the raw MS data was processed with isobarQuant and identification of peptides and proteins was performed with Mascot 2.4 (Matrix Science) against a database containing Homo sapiens Uniprot FASTA (proteome ID: UP000005640, downloaded on 14 May 2016) and Influenza A virus (strain A/Puerto Rico/8/1934 H1N1, proteome ID: UP000009255) along with known contaminants and the reverse protein sequences (search parameters: trypsin; missed cleavages 3; peptide tolerance 10 ppm; MS/MS tolerance 0.02 Da; fixed modifications included carbamidomethyl on cysteines and TMT16plex on lysine; variable modifications included acetylation of protein N-terminus, methionine oxidation, and TMT16plex on peptide N-termini).

-## Mass spectrometry data analysis and normalisation
+### Mass spectrometry data analysis and normalisation

 All MS data analysis was performed using R studio (version 1.2.1335 and R version 3.6.1).
 Data normalisation of NP40- and SDS-derived proteomes was performed with vsn (Huber et al., 2002).
 The overall signal sum intensities distributions from all TMT channels of all replicates were corrected for technical variations.

-## Differential analysis of protein abundance
+### Differential analysis of protein abundance

 The log2 transformed vsn normalised SDS-derived signal sum intensities of proteins from different samples were analysed for differential abundances using limma (Ritchie et al., 2015).
 Proteins with |log2(fold change) |>0.5 and adjusted p-value (Benjamini Hochberg)<0.1 were considered significantly changed.

-## Differential analysis of protein solubility
+### Differential analysis of protein solubility

 Solubility is defined as the ratio of NP40- and SDS-derived abundances of proteins.
 This ratio was computed for all proteins measured in a dataset.
 The log2 transformed protein solubility was compared between different conditions (timepoints of infection or different cell line at 12 hr post-infection) using limma.
 Proteins with |log2(fold change) |>0.5 and adjusted p-value (Benjamini Hochberg)<0.1 were considered significantly changed.

-## Gene ontology overrepresentation analysis
+### Gene ontology overrepresentation analysis

 Differential abundant or soluble human proteins from infection time course or different cell line datasets were used for GO term ‘Biological processes’ and/or ‘Cellular compartments’ overrepresentation analysis using clusterProfiler (R Bioconductor) (Yu et al., 2012).
 All identified proteins in each dataset served as the background.
 Standard settings were used for representing enriched GO terms (p-value cutoff: 0.05, Benjamini-Hochberg procedure for multiple testing adjustment and q-value cutoff of 0.2).

-## Quantification and statistical analysis
+### Quantification and statistical analysis

 Data were analysed using the R statistical package (R version 4.1.0), but visualisation of body weight changes was done in GraphPad Prism 9.4.1 (681).
 To quantify thermodynamics and topological variables, we extracted imaging data using an ImageJ custom plugin and a custom R analytics pipeline.
 For particle tracking, coarsening assay, photoactivation, photobleaching, and shock treatments, we compared two groups: cells treated with DMSO and nucleozin.
 In mice, comparison also involved the Mock- and PR8- infection.
 After data transformation in R, we assessed for homogeneity of variance.
 Homogenously distributed data were assessed by parametric test using either one-way ANOVA to analyse independent variables, followed by a post hoc analysis by Tukey multiple comparisons of means or t-test for comparison of two groups only.
 When the data is not homogenous, we used non-parametric analysis with statistical levels determined after Kruskal Wallis Bonferroni treatment.
 For simplicity, the details of the test used for each experiment are included in the figure legends.
 In our case, when two groups were compared, they were not homogenously distributed, hence a non-parametric analysis was done instead of a t-test.
 Alphabets above each boxplot represents the statistical differences between groups.
 Same alphabets indicate lack of significant difference between groups while different alphabets infer a statistically significant difference at α=0.05.